ALTIBASE/Documents/Manuals/Altibase_trunk/eng/JDBC_Eng.md

 For more detailed information on how to install and configure the WebLogic server, please refer to http://docs.oracle.com/middleware/1213/wls/index.html.

-You can configure the connection pool and the JDBC datasource by referring to the following links:
+The connection pool and the JDBC datasource can be configured by referring to the following links:

 * http://docs.oracle.com/middleware/1213/wls/WLACH/taskhelp/jdbc/jdbc_datasources/CreateDataSources.html
 * http://docs.oracle.com/middleware/1213/wls/WLACH/pagehelp/JDBCjdbcdatasourcesjdbcdatasourceconfigconnectionpooltitle.html